storacha/specs/w3-ipni.md

 The latest `head` CID of the ad list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
-You can update or remove multiple adverts by specifying the same ContextID.
+You can update or remove multiple adverts by specifying the same `ContextID`.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.

 A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(HTTP headers? bitswap?)_.